ZeljanaGrujic/retailApp/README.md

 # Where did the initial idea come from?

-After completing my undergraduate studies at the Faculty of Organizational Sciences, I decided to step out of my comfort zone and feel the challenge of programming on real problems, and thus acquire a new problem-solving skill.Therefore, my new learning journey began with the Master's program in Software Engineering and Artificial Intelligence.Is there a better way to learn programming than to encounter a new programming language.
+After completing my undergraduate studies at the Faculty of Organizational Sciences, I decided to step out of my comfort zone and feel the challenge of programming on real problems, and thus acquire a new problem-solving skill.Therefore, my new learning journey began with the Master's program in Software Engineering and Artificial Intelligence.
+Is there a better way to learn programming than to learn about new technologies.
+Of course we are talking about Spring Boot, JPA, Hibernate, Spring Security and Bootstrap.
 At the beginning of the semester, everything seemed very difficult to me, so I decided that in addition to the regular lectures at the faculty, I would also take a look at a course that will use the mentioned technologies in a practical way.
 By combining the information obtained at the University and from the course, I used the acquired knowledge to create an application for my own needs in a similar way.
 Through the mentioned application, I tried to demonstrate acquired knowledge, so far.
 Considering that this is my first experience with with these technologies (Spring Boot, Spring Security, JPA, Hibernate) and UI programming (Bootstrap), I am very proud of the current results.